Good Sunday Morning November 15, 2009Posted by mariemanthey in Academia, History, Leadership, Values.

 One more thing: the Centennial Gala was the time of an announcement about the establishment of the Marie Manthey Professorship for innovative practices.
 If you would like more info about supporting creativity and innovation, add a comment or just email me.
 I am very excited about it.
 Recruitment for the position has not yet started, as fund-raising continues.

-Primary Nursing tips November 1, 2009Posted by mariemanthey in Primary Nursing, Staff Nurses.
+Primary Nursing tips November 1, 2009Posted by mariemanthey in Leadership, Professional Practice.